sr320/course-fish546-2021/00-Notes/slides.md

-- I will use a partially flipped model
+- We will meet as a class on Zoom on Thursdays

-- Likewise you will be expected to make progress outside of class.
--

----

-### Lets Review some Biology!

 ---